yetty/anki-unseen-and-buried-counts/README.md

 -its number of buried cards
 -the option group of the deck

-In order to hide one of those field, Tools>add-ons>Unseen_and_buried_counts>Edit and replace True by False in the related line.
+In order to hide one of those field, Tools>add-ons>ConfigureDeck>Edit and replace True by False in the related line.
 E.g. if you want to hide the number of due cards, search for the line:
 "new" : True ,#number of new cards and replace it by